 I get it.
 Wet shoes are miserable.
 Nobody wants to spend a vacation day staring at the ceiling of a cabin.
 But I’ve spent enough time in these mountains to know one thing: the forecast changes by the hour, the rain usually doesn’t last all day, and Pigeon Forge is one of the best-equipped towns in the entire country for exactly this situation.

-This is my go-to list of things to do in Pigeon Forge when it rains, plus one outdoor choice that most people completely overlook and end up wishing they’d done from the start.
+This is my go-to list of things to do in Pigeon Forge when it rains, what to do on a rainy day when you’ve got the whole crew to entertain, plus one outdoor choice that most people completely overlook and end up wishing they’d done from the start.

 1. Dollywood